buhrmi/buhrmi/README.md

 - Browser-based game development
 - All sorts of system integrations

-I'm currently trying to become a full-time live coder on Twitch.
-Come hop into my [Twitch channel](https://twitch.tv/buhrmitv) and say hi to a lonely simp.
+I'm starting a career as live coder on Twitch.
+Come hop into my [channel](https://twitch.tv/buhrmitv) and say hi to a lonely simp.

-Want to work together?
+Feel like working together?
 Send over an [email](mailto:buhrmi@gmail.com) and lets talk about your ideas.

 ### Current projects